redhat-performance/jetlag/docs/deploy-sno-performancelab.md

 ################################################################################
 # Lab & cluster infrastructure vars
 ################################################################################
-# Which lab to be deployed into (Ex scalelab)
+# Which lab to be deployed into (Ex performancelab)
-lab: scalelab
+lab: performancelab
 # Which cloud in the lab environment (Ex cloud42)
 lab_cloud: cloud99

 # Either bm or rwn or sno
-cluster_type: bm
+cluster_type: sno

 # Applies to both bm/rwn clusters
-worker_node_count: 0
+worker_node_count:

+# Lab Network type, applies to sno cluster_type only
+# Set this variable if you want to host your SNO cluster on lab public routable
+# VLAN network, set this ONLY if you have public routable VLAN enabled in your
+# performancelab cloud
+public_vlan: false

+# The version of the openshift-installer, undefined or empty results in the playbook failing with error message.
+# Values accepted: 'latest-4.13', 'latest-4.14', explicit version i.e. 4.15.2 or for dev builds, candidate-4.16
+ocp_version: "latest-4.16"

-# Enter whether the build should use 'dev' (early candidate builds) or 'ga' for Generally Available versions of OpenShift
+# Enter whether the build should use 'dev' (nightly builds) or 'ga' for Generally Available version of OpenShift
 # Empty value results in playbook failing with error message.
-Example of dev builds would be 'candidate-4.17', 'candidate-4.16'
-# or 'latest' (which would point to the early candidate build of the latest in development release) and examples of 'ga' builds would
-# be explicit versions like '4.15.20' or '4.16.0' or you could also use things like latest-4.16 to point to the latest z-stream of 4.16.
-# Checkout https://mirror.openshift.com/pub/openshift-v4/clients/ocp for a list of available builds for 'ga' releases and
-# https://mirror.openshift.com/pub/openshift-v4/clients/ocp-dev-preview for a list of 'dev' releases.
 ocp_build: "ga"

-# The version of the openshift-installer binary, undefined or empty results in the playbook failing with error message.
-# Values accepted depended on the build chosen ('ga' or 'dev').
-# For 'ga' builds some examples of what you can use are 'latest-4.13', 'latest-4.14' or explicit versions like 4.15.2
-# For 'dev' builds some examples of what you can use are 'candidate-4.16' or just 'latest'
-ocp_version: "latest-4.16"

 # Either "OVNKubernetes" or "OpenShiftSDN" (Only for BM/RWN cluster types)
 networktype: OVNKubernetes

-# Lab Network type, applies to sno cluster_type only
-# Set this variable if you want to host your SNO cluster on lab public routable
-# VLAN network, set this ONLY if you have public routable VLAN enabled in your
-# scalelab cloud
-public_vlan: false

 ssh_private_key_file: ~/.ssh/id_rsa
 ssh_public_key_file: ~/.ssh/id_rsa.pub